 What is TCP?

-The transport layer protocol that carries out the task of delivering the data to the respective destination is known as the Transmission Control Protocol or TCP.
+The transport layer protocol that delivers the data to the respective destination is known as the Transmission Control Protocol or TCP.

 The Internet Protocol is used by the Transmission Control Protocol.
 The data is taken from the application layer by the Transmission Control Protocol and then segmented into numerous packets.